Vitesse Semiconductor: Turnaround

-In June 2014, the Camarillo-based chip company announced a $23.2M stock offering, a planned sale of 7.5 million shares at $3.35 each, to be used for working capital and general corporate purposes.
+In June 2014, the Camarillo-based chip company diluted, announcing a $23.2M stock offering, a planned sale of 7.5 million shares at $3.35 each, to be used for working capital and general corporate purposes.

-In June 2013, Vitesse closed a $18.7M offering at a price of $2.15 and gross proceeds of $40.2M.
-The company previously netted $17.1M from an offering in December 2012.
+In June 2013, Vitesse previously diluted, closing a $18.7M offering at a price-per-share, $2.15, with gross proceeds approximately $40.2M.
+The company diluted the year before, netting $17.1M from an offering in December 2012.

-In the June 2014 offering, Vitesse's largest shareholder, Raging Capital Management LLC, purchased an additional 1.6 million shares.
+In the June 2014 dilution, Vitesse's largest shareholder, Raging Capital Management LLC, purchased an additional 1.6 million shares.
 This raised Raging Capital's total position to 14.3 million shares, or approximately 25% of Vitesse's outstanding shares.